-Using brain biomarkers to analyze impact of a healthy diet
+Using brain biomarkers and the mircobiome to analyze impact of a healthy diet

-The authors argue that leveraging biomarkers from brain imaging, blood tests and can provide valuable information about how food and nutrients are processed by the body and how they may impact the brain.
-Neglecting these biomarkers in participants is where some studies fall short, according to Yassine.
+Yassine and the Nutrition for Dementia Prevention Working Group argue that leveraging biomarkers from brain imaging, blood tests and can provide valuable information about how food and nutrients are processed by the body and how they may impact the brain.
+According to Yassine, neglecting these biomarkers in participants is where some studies fall short.
 “You cannot fully study how the diet is working without studying the microbiome,” he said.

 The researchers also suggested, in addition to the current gold-standard of large randomized controlled trials, using other types of trials too.
 Rather than only looking at broadly at a participant group of 100,000 people, the authors say, smaller personalized studies could help shed light on more nuanced factors, such as an individual’s genetic risk, diet and microbiome, and their relationship to brain health.
 The working group also argues that this preventative research concerned with diet and dementia risk should start in participants’ midlife years, before the symptoms of Alzheimer’s or dementia set in.

 By measuring these biomarkers, collecting information about other risk factors, and carefully tracking diet and nutritional intake, it might be possible to finally answer how and why diet is protective for dementia.
 There might finally be a clear, conclusive answer as to which foods are most protective for individuals carrying a specific risk factor, or whether a person is getting enough of a specific vitamin or nutrient to maintain brain health.